hellerve/ptolemy/done.md

 her, and in the end it left me feeling both happy and helpless, knowing that health and illness are things that come and go, and that they’re part of life.

+* *Die letzte Wette* by **Jason Starr** (2002)

+An emotional but accurate betrayal of human interactions, relationships, and lives gone wrong.
+It felt very genuine and the characters made sense to me—though some were a little over the top, but such is fiction—, and most elicited at least a little bit of understanding, no matter how misguided or fallible they were.
+The mark of a good book.

+* *Das Bonusgeheimnis* by **Martin Suter** (2014)

+Funny as always.
+The stories are entertaining, and, though satirical, not too far away from reality.
+The punchlines never fail to deliver, and the book generally aged well.

+* *In der Nacht leuchten die Wörter* by **Ernesto Cardenal (1979)

+I’m not a big fan of epic, long poems.
+This book was worth reading anyway, for its political and historical dimension alone.
+The author’s descriptions and depictions of life in Central America in the midst of multiple USA-led “regime changes” is visceral. ¡Viva la revoluçion cubana!

 ## Management

 ### Papers